Fortify the Guardian, Not the Treasure: Resilient Adversarial Detectors: Previous Work

 Despite its successes, adversarial training faces several challenges.
 Transferability of adversarial examples remains a concern \citep{cheng2019improving,dong2021query}, because attacks often lack effectiveness across different classifiers and architectures.
 The computational cost of generating and training on adversarial examples can be significant, especially for large models and datasets.
 Moreover, adversarial training can lead to a reduction in clean-data accuracy, requiring effective optimization strategies to mitigate this trade-off \citep{yang2020closer}.
 Additionally, carefully crafted evasive attacks can sometimes bypass adversarially trained classifiers, highlighting the need for further research and diversification of defense mechanisms.

-There are but a few examples of works that compare adversarial attacks that take into account full knowledge of the defense, i.e., adaptive attacks. \citet{he2022neighborhood} showed promising results, at the cost of multiple model inferences coupled with multiple augmented neighborhood images. \citet{Yang_2022} presented a novel encoder-generator architecture that compared the generated image label with the original image label.
-We believe this was a step in the right direction, yet with a computationally expensive generator that had difficulties differentiating classes that are semantically close. \citet{Klingner_2022} demonstrated a detection method based on edge extraction of features such as depth estimation and semantic segmentation, and comparison to natural image edges based on the SSIM metric.
-We believe the underlying assumption of adversarial examples containing abnormal edges might not hold in settings that are not natural.
+There are but a few examples of works that compare adversarial attacks that take into account full knowledge of the defense, i.e., adaptive attacks. \citet{he2022neighborhood} showed promising results, at the cost of multiple model inferences coupled with multiple augmented neighborhood images. \citet{Klingner_2022} demonstrated a detection method based on edge extraction of features such as depth estimation and semantic segmentation, and comparison to natural image edges based on the SSIM metric.
+We believe the underlying assumption of adversarial examples containing abnormal edges might not hold in unnatural settings.

+Previous research has explored using sentiment analysis for adversarial example detection \citep{Wang2023NewAI}, focusing on the impact of adversarial perturbations on deep neural networks' hidden-layer feature maps under attack.

+All of the above compared their work with some adaptive power like PGD, yet didn't show state-of-the-art adaptive attacks, which optimize under the constraint imposed by the classifier decision boundary, like SPGD and OPGD \citep{bryniarski2021evading}.
+Only a few methods were compared under these powerful optimizers. \citet{Yang_2022} presented a novel encoder-generator architecture that compared the generated image label with the original image label.
+We believe this was a step in the right direction, yet with a computationally expensive generator that had difficulties differentiating semantically close classes.
+We compared our results to theirs, and others \citep{shan2020gotta,sperl2020dla,tian2021detecting}, which already have some comparison to SPGD or OPGD.